bluepython508/filepath/README.md

-# FilePath
+# OSTools
-FilePath is a simple object-oriented approach to paths.
+OSTools is a collection of simple OS tools.